Fractured Magic: Chapter Nineteen

 “Just a stop on the way to Orean.
 They need to get through the forest quickly, so I’m guiding them,” Drys said.
 At Leileas’ inquisitive head tilt, they explained, “I’m repaying a debt.”

 Leileas nodded and eyed the orinians.
-Maebhe fidgeted under her stare, her large black eyes reminded her of Roman’s — seeing her, seeing through her, making her feel for a moment like she mattered in the grand plot of the world.
+Maebhe fidgeted under her stare, her large black eyes reminded her of Roman’s—seeing her, seeing through her, making her feel for a moment like she mattered in the grand plot of the world.
 “You trust them?”
 Leileas asked.

 “Enough for them to see the way to Home?
 Of course,” Drys said.
 “They’re orinians, Leileas.
 Unity hates them almost as much as they do us.
 They won’t harm Home.”

-“You can recognize us because we always have tails,” Maebhe added, grabbing Kieran’s and holding it out for inspection.
+“If you ever wonder in the future, orinians are the only ones with tails,” Maebhe added, grabbing Kieran’s and holding it out for inspection.
 He slapped her hand away.

 “They’ve never met any frìth, either,” Drys supplied.